Flat peach

-The flat peach (Prunus persica var. platycarpa, formerly also called var. compressa) is also known as the doughnut/donut peach or Saturn peach.
-It is a variety of peach with pale yellow fruit that is oblate in shape.
+The flat peach, (Prunus persica var. platycarpa, formerly also called var. compressa) also known as the doughnut/donut peach or Saturn peach, is a variety of peach with pale yellow fruit that is oblate in shape.

 Description

 Flat peaches are flatter than fruit of more popular peach varieties.
 Their skin is yellow and red, and they are less fuzzy than many other peaches.
 The inside of the flat peach is white in appearance.

 They are harvested in late spring through the end of summer.

 Flat peaches are usually sweeter than other peaches, but still have a recognizable peach taste.
 They are said to be more complex-tasting and flavorful, often described as possessing undertones of almond.

 Other names

 They are known by many other names, including doughnut peach or donut peach, paraguayo peach, pan tao peach, saucer peach, flat peach, belly-up peach, UFO peach, Chinese flat peach, hat peach, anjeer peach (meaning "fig peach"), custard peach, wild peach, white peach, pumpkin peach, squashed peach, bagel peach, or pita peach.